NIB-SI/BoolDog/docs/source/installation.rst

 ---------------------------------
 This is an issue with pip and pyeda: https://github.com/cjdrake/pyeda/issues/126.

 There is a possible fix, not yet merged: https://github.com/cjdrake/pyeda/pull/153.

 To solve, download the appropriate binary from `Christophe Gohlke’s pythonlibs page <https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyeda>`_, and run

 .. code-block:: bash

    pip install <downladed.whl>

 Then re-attempted BoolDoG installation.

 Dependencies
 ============

+These will be installed automatically when installing BoolDoG.
 The following dependencies are required:

 * numpy